 If you're unfamiliar with the word warbird, it's a general name given to full size planes that have seen operational military service.

-It can be any aircraft that was produced to see action in any war, but the majority of rc warbirds are typically WWII fighters such as the North American P-51 Mustang, the Supermarine Spitfire, the Messerschmitt ME109, Focke Wulf FW-190 and the Vought Corsair F4U, for example.
+It can be any aircraft that was produced to see action in any war, but the majority of rc warbirds are typically WWII (World War 2) fighters such as the North American P-51 Mustang, the Supermarine Spitfire, the Messerschmitt ME109, Focke Wulf FW-190 and the Vought Corsair F4U, for example.

 World War One (WWI) warbirds include the Sopwith Camel and Pup, Royal Aircraft Factory S.E.5a, Albatros and Fokker DR.1 (triplane) to name a few.

 Airplanes such as those named above have such a rich history attached to them, and although full size ones are now very rare, they have been immortalised in many ways - including the manufacture of rc warbirds!

 There is a healthy selection of rc warbirds to choose from these days, and they can be bought in every form possible; kit, ARF, RTF, gas, electric...
-They range from simple two channel planes to giant scale ones that have taken months and months to build.
+They range from simple 2-channel planes to giant scale ones that have taken months and months (even years) to build.